 Eating issues often create trouble in public gatherings.
 There are several taboos related to food and for children with autism, it can be difficult to observe them all.
 For instance, taking food from someone else’s plate is considered bad manners but a child with autism would not be able to understand that.

 Often people with ASD are not able to manage their voices.
-It is common for autistic people to speak too loud, sound hostile or angry even when it is not the case.
+It is common for autistic people to speak too loud, and sound hostile or angry even when it is not the case.
 This makes people think that a person is being aggressive or rude deliberately when he or she is only trying to communicate in the best way possible.

 Children with ASD often suffer from high anxiety.
 In a busy or new place, they may quickly lose control and exhibit behaviors that people consider challenging.
 For parents, managing such behaviors in public can be very difficult.